2985578957/flex_extract/For_developers/Sphinx/source/Documentation/Input/examples.rst

 CONTROL file examples
 **********************

-``Flex_extract`` has a couple of example ``CONTROL`` files for a number of different data set constellations in the directory path ``flex_extract_vX.X/Run/Control``.
+``Flex_extract`` comes with a number of example ``CONTROL`` files for a number of different data set constellations in the directory path ``flex_extract_vX.X/Run/Control``.

-Here is a list of the example files and a description of the data set:
+Here is a list of the example files:

 CONTROL.documentation
    This file is not intended to be used with ``flex_extract``.
-It has a list of all possible parameters and their default values for a quick overview.
+It just contains a list of all possible parameters and their default values for a quick overview.

 .. code-block:: bash